 2nd February 2018- Application deadline (form closes 5pm)

 Once the closing date has passed the panel will meet, to decide the outcome of the applications.
 All applicants will receive a decision by email, giving the reason why the application was approved or rejected 2 weeks after the deadline (at the latest) and sent a bank form to complete.
-Anyone in receipt of funds will be asked to provide a report on the use of funds, and 'sound bytes' may be used anonymously for marketing purposes.
+Anyone in receipt of funds will be asked to provide a report on the use of funds, and 'sound bites' may be used anonymously for marketing purposes.

 The decision making panel comprises a Student Development Coordinator, the Sports and Student Development Officer and the Union Affairs Officer.